AlexanderProchnow/scitext/README.md

 An automatic Text-to-Knowledge-Graph pipeline that was built to create knowledge graphs from scientific papers and evaluate them automatically.

-This project was conducted as part of the Building and Mining Knowledge Graphs course at Maastricht University.
-The project report can be found [here](https://github.com/AlexanderProchnow/scitext/blob/main/Project_Report.pdf).
+A project report can be found [here](https://github.com/AlexanderProchnow/scitext/blob/main/Project_Report.pdf).

 ## First use